feraciuosfolashade/alx-zero_day/0x03-git/README.md

-This is my first directory for git in the Zero alx project and i find it amazing.
+This is my first directory for git in the Zero alx project and i find so great. it is a great priviledge